abcde12321/pikachu/README.md

 ## required python framework
 skilearn, skimage, python3+, opencv

-##to use
+## to use

 python train.py
 'lr.pkl' will be created at 'model/lr.pkl'

-##to test other images
+#to test against other images
 python predict -m lr -f pikachu_dataset/extra_test/

 ## Steps:
-1, keep a list all pokemon and not pokemon images (some images e.g. .gif are left out) 2, extract local binary pattern features
+* keep a list all pokemon and not pokemon images (some images e.g. .gif are left out)
+* extract local binary pattern features
-3, train with logistic regression
+* train with logistic regression

+## known issues
+* gif image are left out
+* some images are broken (libpng warning: iCCP: known incorrect sRGB profile)
+* accuracy are very low (probably should use features better than local binary pattern and neural net instead of logistic regression)

 ## TODO:
 k-fold, against adversarial attack